A graphical framework for interpretable correlation matrix models: Introduction

 Proposals for correlation priors include priors based on the spectral decomposition of a symmetric matrix \cite{Jin2007, MacNab2018} and priors on the singular value decomposition of an asymmetric matrix \cite{Greco2009,macnab2016linear}.
 Both are characterized by excessive informative constraints on the correlation matrix elements, leading to shrinkage estimation towards the matrix diagonal.
 Another proposal is the LKJ prior \cite{lewandowski2009generating}, which is a weakly informative prior defined on a simplex.
-By tuning the strength of just one parameter allows to control how closely the sampled matrices resemble the identity matrices.
+Tuning the strength of just one parameter allows to control how closely the sampled matrices resemble the identity matrices.

-Nonetheless, these proposals' priors tend to shrink the estimation towards the identity matrix.
-This feature can be problematic as it excludes models that have varying degrees of correlation and are not limited to just being fully correlated or fully uncorrelated.
-Therefore, there is a need for more interpretable models that can account for correlation matrices with different structures beyond the conventional fully correlated or uncorrelated matrices.
-Additionally, high-dimensional models pose a challenge, thus requiring dimension-reduction techniques for estimable parameters in correlation matrices.
+Nonetheless, these proposals' priors tend to shrink the estimation of the correlation matrix towards the identity matrix.
+This feature can be problematic as it excludes models that have varying degrees of correlation and are not limited to being either fully correlated or fully uncorrelated.
+Therefore, there is a need for more interpretable models that can account for correlation matrices with different structures, separated from the marginal variances.

-We develop a framework based on a user-defined graphical construction addressing two main challenges.
-Firstly, we reduce the dimension of the estimable parameters of the correlation matrix by formulating a latent model.
-Secondly, we use this graphical construction to elicit the structure of the correlation matrix, and subsequently, we develop an intuitive prior that shrinks to a sequence of simpler models.
+We develop a framework to derive a prior for the correlation matrix $\pmb C$ in \eqref{eq:intro} (thus inherently for the covariance matrix $\pmb\Sigma$, as well), based on a graph of dependence.
+This approach addresses two main challenges.
+Firstly, we reparameterize the correlation matrix based on a latent dependence graph to reduce the dimension of the estimable parameters of the correlation matrix.
+Secondly, we develop an intuitive prior that shrinks the dependence quantified in the correlation matrix to a sequence of simpler dependence models.